What Is a Marriage-Based Green Card?

 Procedures and additional applications vary based on the one that you and your spouse qualify for.
 To apply for a marriage green card inside the United States, you will need to apply for adjustment of status with USCIS.

 Also, cases and forms will differ based on whether the beneficiary (immigrant spouse) is married to a U.S. citizen versus a permanent resident (a green card holder).
 If you are a foreign spouse living abroad, you are required to apply for a marriage visa through consular processing with the U.S. embassy or U.S. consulate in your home country to come to the United States.
-Upon arrival to the U.S. you will be admitted as a permanent resident and receive your green card by mail.
+Upon arrival in the U.S., you will be admitted as a permanent resident and receive your green card by mail.

 The main difference lies in whether the beneficiary is in the United States or abroad.
 In this article, we will look at both ways to obtain a marriage green card.